 Rhombus vs. Square: A Special Case

 A square is a special type of rhombus where all angles are right angles (90 degrees).
-In other words, a square is a rhombus with the added condition that all its angles are equal.
+Simply put, a square is a rhombus with the added condition that all its angles are equal.
 This distinction is important because while all squares are rhombuses, not all rhombuses are squares.
 A rhombus can have angles that are not 90 degrees, whereas a square always has 90-degree angles.

 Practical Implications